evrythng/epcis2.js/README.md

 ```

 - `throwError` is a boolean.
 If it is set to true, the generation will throw an error if it encounters a problem
 (e.g a context isn't provided for a field).
-If it is set to false, the generation won't throw any error
+If it is set to false, the generation won't throw any error.

 ## Sending a capture event